 In determining our benchmark asset allocation for each fund, we evaluate expected volatility based on a full investment cycle.
-As the risk indicator utilised in any PDS (or fund update) is c a l c u l a t e d based on only 5 years of past performance data (which is not a full investment cycle), in some cases it might differ if calculated using a longer timeframe.
-If the relevant period had unusually low or unusually high volatility, the risk indicator may provide a less reliable indication of the potential future volatility of the fund.
+As the risk indicator utilised in any PDS (or fund update) is calculated based on 5 years of past performance data (Relevant Period), which is not a full investment cycle, in some cases it might differ if calculated using a longer timeframe.
+Where the Relevant Period h a s had unusually low or unusually high volatility, the risk indicator may provide a less reliable indication of the potential future volatility of the fund.